fleetdm/fleet/handbook/company.md

   - be outsider-friendly, inclusive, and approachable
   - [use small words](http://www.paulgraham.com/writing44.html) so readers understand more easily
   - prioritize accessible terminology and simple explanations to provide value to the largest possible audience of users
+  - avoid acronyms and idioms which might not translate
   - welcome contributions to your team's work, from people inside or outside the company
   - get comfortable letting others contribute to your domain
   - believe in everyone
 - write things down
   - "handbook first"
-  - writing it down makes it real and allows others to read on their own time
+  - writing it down makes it real and allows others to read on their own time (and in their own timezone)
   - never stop consolidating and deduplicating content (gradually, consistently, bit by bit)
-- candor
+- embrace candor
   - "short toes" (don't be afraid of stepping on toes)
   - don't be afraid to speak up (ask questions, be direct, and interrupt)
   - give pointed, respectful feedback <!-- (in the same way you would want to receive it) -->